-Telia will approve a certificate application if it meets the requirements of validation and identification.
+Telia will approve a certificate application if it meets the requirements documented in this CPS and there are no other reasons to reject the application.
 All other certificate applications will be rejected.

-The subscriber will be informed on why the certificate application was rejected and on how to proceed to be approved.
+The Subscriber will be informed on why the certificate application was rejected and on how to proceed to be approved.